guilhermefarto/maze-generator-solver/README.md

 | ![](examples/5/Maze.png) | ![](examples/5/Maze_Solved.png) |
 \* **The maze was solved using this [example](#solving-mazes-2).**

-* Example #8: Generating a maze in the same path directory of the .py project with mx = 32 and my = 64 inserting fifteen (15) gold blocks and five (5) diamond blocks
+* Example #8: Generating a maze in the same path directory of the .py project with mx = 32 and my = 64 inserting fifteen (15) blocks of gold and five (5) blocks of diamond

 ```python
 python maze-generator-depth-first-search.py -mx 32 -my 64 -ng=15 -nd=5